huafu/ember-img-manager/README.md

 # ember-img-manager

-This Ember addon lets you controller how images are loaded (batch size, delay, ...), setup events for success or error, re-use DOM `img` nodes by cloning them so that external images with no cache are cached, and use different image sources while an image is loading or becomes error.
+This Ember addon lets you control how images are loaded (batch size, delay, ...), setup events for success or error, re-use DOM `img` nodes by cloning them so that external images with no cache are cached, and use different image sources while an image is loading or becomes error.